lucky-wolf/DW2-XL/README.md

 ## Hyper Drives
 - Experimental Warp Fields allow for nearby exploration, making for a more gradual early game.
 - Have had the various types extended and balanced a bit so that every path is viable, with obvious trade-offs between lag, in flight speed, and balanced performance.
+  - Kaldos drives are all about snappy response, but sacrifice range for a single hop.
+  - Equinox drives are about flight-speed, and have a middling range per hop.
+  - Calista Dal drives are all about range per hop, but sacrifice response time, being quite slow to spin up, as well as significantly slower than either Kaldos or Equinox.
+However, they're much lower energy consumption so make for an intriguing option well suited to fusion reactors.

 ## Reactors
 - Have had the various types extended and balanced so that every major type is in-principle viable and competitive, depending on your empire's strategic situation.
+  - Fusion reactors are small sized, low-power, efficient with fuel consumpiton.
+  - Fission reactors are medium sized, mid-power, and balanced with fuel consumpiton.
+  - Antimatter reactors are large sized, high-power, fuel-hogs.
+- All reactor types improve on all ares with tech, but fusion remains the gas-sipping king, fission the middle ground, and antimatter the power king.
+- All reactor tech lines have been greatly extended to higher levels of tech.

 ## Targeting and Countermeasures
 - Are size 5 for standard ones, and 15 for fleet ones.
 - Have been somewhat nerfed to keep these systems from becoming too much of a "win" for high-tech fleets.
 They help, they're still critical, but they're not a lock-out against your opponents.
 - Sensors have gained some targeting value.
 - Long range sensors have gained some fleet targeting value.
+- Sensors, targeting computers, and ship classes have been linked by dependencies to help ensure AI researches these (and it doesn't hurt the player to have some decent targeting computers for their ships, likely helps new players as well).

 ## Colonization
 - This tech tree is more freely explorable, not requiring you to research every type of habitat in order to get to the higher levels of technology in those biomes you care about.